briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     1. _(1)_ Except as otherwise provided in subsection (c)(2) of this section, the offense is an unclassified misdemeanor.
 The offender shall be sentenced pursuant to Ohio R.C.
-[2929.21][ORC Section 2929.21] to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
-    [2929.26][ORC Section 2929.26]; notwithstanding division (A)(2)(a) of Ohio
+[2929.21][ORC 2929.21] to [2929.28][ORC 2929.28], except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
+[2929.26][ORC 2929.26]; notwithstanding division (A)(2)(a) of Ohio R.C.
-    R.C.
-[2929.28][ORC Section 2929.28], the offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
-    [2929.27][ORC Section 2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
+    [2929.28][ORC 2929.28], the offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
+[2929.27][ORC 2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
     The failure of an offender to complete a term of community service imposed by the court may be punished as indirect criminal contempt under division (A) of Ohio R.C.
-[2705.02][ORC Section 2705.02] that may be filed in the underlying case.
+[2705.02][ORC 2705.02] that may be filed in the underlying case.

     2. _(2)_ If, within three years of the offense, the offender previously was convicted of or pleaded guilty to two or more violations of subsection (A) of Ohio R.C.
-[4510.111][ORC Section 4510.111], or any combination of two or more violations of subsection (A) of Ohio R.C.
-[4510.111][ORC Section 4510.111], or Ohio R.C.
-[4510.11][ORC Section 4510.11] or 4510.16, or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the fourth degree and the offender shall provide the court with proof of financial responsibility as defined in Ohio R.C.
-[4509.01][ORC Section 4509.01].
+[4510.111][ORC 4510.111], or any combination of two or more violations of subsection (A) of Ohio R.C.
+[4510.111][ORC 4510.111], or Ohio R.C.
+[4510.11][ORC 4510.11] or 4510.16, or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the fourth degree and the offender shall provide the court with proof of financial responsibility as defined in Ohio R.C.
+[4509.01][ORC 4509.01].
 If the offender fails to provide that proof of financial responsibility, then in addition to any other penalties provided by law, the court may order restitution pursuant to Ohio R.C.
-[2929.28][ORC Section 2929.28] in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during or after committing the offense for which the offender is sentenced under this section.\
+[2929.28][ORC 2929.28] in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during or after committing the offense for which the offender is sentenced under this section.\
     (ORC 4510.111)

 ## 335.08   Operation or sale without certificate of title